otype/chef/python/README.md

 `python_virtualenv`
 -------------------

-[`virtualenv`](http://pypi.cookbooks.python.org/pypi/virtualenv) is a great tool that creates isolated cookbooks.python environments.
+[`virtualenv`](http://pypi.python.org/pypi/virtualenv) is a great tool that creates isolated python environments.
 Think of it as RVM without all those hipsters and tight jeans.

 # Actions